AtomMaterialUI/material-theme-docs/docs/contact-us.md

 Want to contribute to the plugin?
 Feel free to open issues at the GitHub repository, or use the form below to submit feature requests.

 Also, if you belong to one of the categories listed [here](https://www.material-theme.com/docs/pricing/), you can get the plugin for free.
-Please read the follwing link to see how to apply: <https://blog.jetbrains.com/platform/2021/06/community-offers-on-marketplace/>
+Please read the following link to see how to apply:<https://blog.jetbrains.com/platform/2021/06/community-offers-on-marketplace/>.